Single-conflict colorings of degenerate graphs: Abstract

 \section{Abstract}

-We consider \emph{single-conflict colorings}, a variant of graph colorings in which each edge of a graph has a single forbidden color pair.
+We consider the \emph{single-conflict coloring} problem, a graph coloring problem in which each edge of a graph receives a forbidden ordered color pair.
+The task is to find a vertex coloring such that no two adjacent vertices receive a pair of colors forbidden at an edge joining them.
 We show that for any assignment of forbidden color pairs to the edges of a $d$-degenerate graph $G$ on $n$ vertices of edge-multiplicity at most $\log \log n$, $O(\sqrt{ d } \log n)$ colors are always enough to color the vertices of $G$ in a way that avoids every forbidden color pair.
 This answers a question of Dvořák, Esperet, Kang, and Ozeki for simple graphs (Journal of Graph Theory 2021).